wp-plugins/buysellads/readme.txt

 2. Widgets Menu

 == Changelog ==

+= 2.2.2 =
+* Corrected an issue with javascript includes for private labels.

+= 2.2.1 =
+* Added a <p> wrapper around RSS ad image.

+= 2.2.0 =
+* RSS Ads.
+Add the ability to render ads at the top or bottom of a RSS feed item.
+* Abstracted features for private labels.

 = 2.1.1 =
 * If file_get_contents fails, we now fall back to curl to try to get the javascript ad code.